lilianwaweru/Git-Search/README.md

 | when you search your username     | On click it displays you profile for github |
 | When you click the search button   | It shows your repositories                  |
 | When you click on the repo link | It will take you to the repository page              |

+## Contact
+You can contact me via slack(lilian waweru) or email me at lilowesh.lw@gmail.com.